axelvaldez/radical-companies/_posts/2024/escape-from-freedom/2024-12-26-escape-from-freedom.markdown

 </div>

 <h1>Freedom!</h1>
- <p>By the end of the American Revolution, man had overthrown the domination of,</p>
+ <p>By the end of the American Revolution, mankind had overthrown the domination of,</p>
   <ul>
    <li>Nature</li>
    <li>The Church</li>